topbitdu/unidom-certificate/ROADMAP.md

 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

 ## v1.3
-1. Improve the As Certificated concern for argument validation
+1. Improve the As Certificated concern to add the #is_certificated? method
-2. Improve the As Certification concern for argument validation
+2. Improve the As Certification concern to add the #certificate? method

 ## v2.0
 1. Remove the deprecated methods